cosimo/rFactor2-DeltaBest/README.txt

 == Customizing plugin position and appearance ==

-Version 9 is completely configurable via an ini file.
+From version 9 the plugin is completely configurable via an ini file.

 You can customise how the time appears on screen by creating this INI file.
 The INI file must be called "DeltaBest.ini"